Armeno-Georgian War: Georgia

+Unrest in Lori

 Following the Turkish retreat from southern Lori in October 1918, Armenian forces gained control of the region, resulting in a border between Armenia and Georgia.
 In response, the Georgian side bolstered it's garrison in the northern parts.
 The local populace was required to provide quarters and supplies for Georgian troops and became subject to searches and undisciplined behaviour by the soldiers.
 In Uzunlar, the Armenian peasantry resisted the excessive search operations.
 In response, Georgian troops beat the village commissar and killed an official.
 A Georgian military investigation confirmed the Georgian soldiers had been the instigators and requested replacement of troops, but concluded that due to the organised nature of resistance, Uzunlar was to be searched and neutralized.

 By early December, rebellion seemed imminent in northern Lori.
 Armenian emissaries from Uzunlar traveled to the Georgian headquarters near Sanahin to protest the violence.
 General Tsulukidze had the emissaries arrested and sent a detachment to deal with the unrests.
 His troops were reportedly attacked, while the Armenians of Uzunlar claimed their village was bombarded for two days, while the Georgians claimed the villagers had opened fire.
 According to Tsulikidze, Armenian troops of the 4th Infantry Regiment operating in disguise were instigating an insurrection.
 They had disarmed a cavalry unit and the garrison at Uzunlar.
-Subsequently a relief force was met with a barrage of fire.
+Subsequently, a relief force was met with a barrage of fire.
 The following day an Armenian force of 350 men attacked two Georgian units and partisans crushed several soldiers by boulders rolled down a mountainside.
 Tsulukidze was convinced that he dealt with regular Armenian army units because orders were submitted in Russian, which was the language used by the Armenian military command.
 In his view Sanahin itself was in danger.
 The Armenian side maintained that they had no regular troops involved until mid-December, when the oppression of the local peasantry had become too severe to continue tolerating.
 General Goguadze, who was in charge of the armoured trains, informed the Georgian government that rails between Sanahin and Alaverdi had been sabotaged, while Tsulukidze claimed his forces were suppressed by Armenian troops at Alaverdi.
 The Georgian side accused Armenian villages of harbouring Armenian army units.